is the official website of

 National Conference of Personal Managers Inc. (NCOPM)

-NCOPM is the nation’s oldest trade association of personal managers who provide professional management of talent engaged in entertainment, media and performing arts.
+NCOPM is the nation’s oldest trade association of personal managers who provide management of talent engaged in entertainment, media and performing arts.

 NCOPM is committed to the advancement of personal managers and their clients through advocacy, education and ethical trade practices.

 Screened and elected by peer review, NCOPM members have decades of combined experience of valuable expertise in commercials, endorsements, film, merchandising, music, publishing, radio, television, theater, touring and other segments of the entertainment industry.

 NCOPM members are committed to the advancement of their clients’ careers and have the expertise to find and develop new talent and maximize their clients’ career opportunities.